 Covert Home Caches

-Passports, jewelry, cash, and other important valuables are typically kept at home, maybe tucked into a bedside table drawer or in a small safe.
-While items may be protected in a locked safe, a safe can be easy to find and it’s often possible to break into a password-protected or key-operated safe.
-Knowing this, thieves may grab the entire safe and worry about opening it later.
-To help improve the security of your valuables, consider stashing them in one of these 9 secret storage spots around the home.
+Passports, jewelry, cash, and other important valuables are typically kept at home, perhaps tucked into a bedside table drawer or in a small safe.
+While items may be protected in a locked safe, a safe can be easy to find and it’s often possible to break into a password-protected or key-operated safe—one that thieves can easily take with them.
+Rather than stashing important stuff where burglars expect to find it, consider using these commonplace spaces and items to hide your valuables.

 Keeping important items and documents secure inside a water- and fire-resistant safe is a good idea, but small home safes can become a primary target for savvy thieves.
 They are often light enough to simply be picked up and carried off.
 To help protect valuables from thieves without sacrificing the fire resistance afforded by a home safe, consider storing valuables in the safe and keeping the safe inside empty luggage to conceal it.

-Fill a manila folder with your valuables.
-Next, secure the envelope with a pair of broad binder clips to prevent it from sliding all the way into the gap or fasten a string to the envelope for easy retrieval when necessary.
+Put your valuables in a manila folder and secure the envelope with a pair of broad binder clips so that it doesn't slide all the way into the gap (you can also fasten a string to the envelope, which can pull and easily retrieve it).
 Finally, slide the envelope into the gap.

-Hiding valuables in a drawer isn’t likely going to protect them against a determined thief.
-Instead, take advantage of the gap behind a drawer to secure an envelope filled with important documents, cash, or other valuables to the back of the drawer with tape.
+Hiding valuables inside a drawer isn’t likely going to protect them from a determined thief.
+Instead, take advantage of the gap behind a drawer—how many thieves are going to take the time to pull drawers off their tracks and out of of your cabinets?
+It's easy to secure an envelope filled with important documents, cash, or other valuables to the back of the drawer with tape.

-If the drawer pulls out too easily, threatening to expose the concealed envelope, attach the envelope to the underside of the counter, dresser, or bedside table, so that even with the drawers fully removed the envelope remains securely fastened to the furniture, and out of sight.
+If the drawer pulls out too easily and will easily expose the concealed envelope, attach the envelope to the underside of the countertop, dresser, or bedside table.
+Even if the drawers are pulled out, the envelope will remain fastened to the furniture, and out of sight.